Data-Policy-and-Innovation-Centre/grievance/terraform/README.md

-# Minimal Terraform Setup for Grievance Analytics
+# Terraform Setup for Grievance Analytics

-This Terraform configuration creates a minimal AWS infrastructure to run the grievance ingestion container once a week for 6 hours.
+This Terraform configuration creates AWS infrastructure to run the grievance ingestion container once a week for 6 hours.

 ## What This Creates